ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 1: EXT.
 HOUSE - TUESDAY MORNING

 The morning sun casts long shadows as _DALLAS_ steps outside, carrying a trash bag.
-He walks towards the bins, inspecting them for any sign of raccoons.
+He walks towards the bins, inspecting them for any sign of raccoons - he looks a bit puzzled at the far distance of the grasslands that surround their home.

 In the distance, _MAC_ (10) sprints towards the mailbox, eager to grab the mail.
 As he opens the mailbox, he notices something unusual: a small burn mark on the ground.
 It's not large or round, but scattered and irregular.